 - Pray together as a family before pulling out of your driveway!
 We aren’t a perfect family, just filled with imperfection but we have done this for years.

-- Listen to stories on CDs or Audible or your device.
+- Listen to audio stories on your device!
 We often listened to the action-packed story of Pilgrim’s Progress (audio version) when we were on a road trip.
 Our kids loved it.
 I am not a fan of letting kids watch videos while driving.
 They should be looking out the windows at the scenery!!

-- Play games that make everyone look out the windows.
+- Play games that make everyone look out the window!
 This might be a dated idea with video screens being the norm in cars, but it raises awareness of what’s out the window while driving.
-Games: the license plate game, counting horses or other games.
+Games: the license plate game, counting horses, or other games.

-- Make water available in bottles located in cup holders throughout the car.
+- Make water available in cute bottles located in cup holders throughout the car.
 Before your trip, buy bottled water or fill bottles up at home before leaving.
 For a treat, have some fruit-flavored water.
-Surprises keep interest high on trips!<
+Surprises keep kids’ interest high on trips!

 - Snack surprises are always a treat!
 Snacks such as trail mix and chocolates are always special.
-There are many ideas on Pinterest for celery with peanut butter and cheese sticks that you can search out.
+There are many ideas on Pinterest for celery with peanut butter and cheese sticks that you can search on Google.

 - Books on Kindle!
 I love reading when the scenery out the window is lacking.
 There are many wonderful children’s books that you can download and read to your kids to keep them happy during the ride.

-Thinking ahead and being intentional is so important when going on a summer road trip!
+Thinking ahead and being intentional are so important when going on a summer road trip!

 We desperately need grace because we are prone to failure.
 That is why I love thinking about how we are living a life of graced imperfection!